-The Learning Disabilities Association Fraser South has been serving the communities of Surrey, Delta, White Rock, and Langley since 1979.
+The Learning Disabilities Association Fraser South is a registered charity that has been serving the communities of Surrey, Delta, White Rock, and Langley since 1979.
 We are a not-for-profit organization governed by a body of dedicated volunteers (elected annually) and consist of professionals and parents who have a strong connection with learning disabilities.

 Our Mission: